-During the 2020 year the conversion price of the convertible note was changed from \$0.025 to \$0.01, the maturity date was extended from 30 April 2021 to 30 April 2022, interest accrued to 30 April 2020 was capitalised increasing the face value of the convertible notes to \$1,673,358 and change the noteholder of \$1,500,000 previously issued convertible notes.
-The adjustment to the conversion price was approved by shareholders on 25 January 2021.
+During the year the conversion price of the convertible note was changed from \$0.025 to \$0.01, the maturity date was extended from 30 April 2021 to 30 April 2022, interest accrued to 30 April 2020 was capitalised increasing the face value of the convertible notes to \$1,673,358 and change the noteholder of \$1,500,000 previously issued convertible notes.
+The adjustment to the conversion price is subject to shareholder approval which is intended to be sought at the Company's annual general meeting of shareholders.

-As a result of the restructuring, a fair value loss of \$289,206 was incurred was incurred in the 2020 year.
+As a result of the restructuring, a fair value loss of \$289,206 was incurred.